-If the person And is Then the person is entitled to Is eligible for Social Security or Railroad Retirement Age 65 or older and in one of the following groups: Medicare Part A Eligible for monthly Social Security benefits; Qualified Railroad Retirement beneficiaries; Would be eligible for monthly Social Security benefits if their Federal, State, or local government (or government of Guam, American Samoa, or the District of Columbia) employment was

-- covered work under the Social Security Act; or Not eligible for monthly Social Security benefits or Railroad Retirement benefits, but voluntarily enrolls and pays a monthly premium.
+If the person And is Then the person is entitled to Is eligible for Social Security or Railroad Retirement Age 65 or older and in one of the following groups: Medicare Part A Eligible for monthly Social Security benefits; Qualified Railroad Retirement beneficiaries; Would be eligible for monthly Social Security benefits if their Federal, State, or local government (or government of Guam, American Samoa, or the District of Columbia) employment was covered work under the Social Security Act; or Not eligible for monthly Social Security benefits or Railroad Retirement benefits, but voluntarily enrolls and pays a monthly premium.
 Under age 65 and is in one of the following groups: Received Social Security Disability Insurance (SSDI) benefits for more than 24 months; Would be entitled to Social Security Disability Insurance benefits for more than 24 months because of a disability if their Federal, State, Guam, American Samoa, District of Columbia, or local government employment were covered work under the Social Security Act; or Under specified circumstances, entitled to Railroad Retirement benefits because of disability.
-Any age and has ESRD and meets both of the following conditions: Has chronic kidney failure requiring a regular course of dialysis or a kidney transplant; and Is either fully or currently insured or entitled to monthly insurance payments because of work covered by the Social Security Act or the Railroad Retirement Act.
+Any age and has ESRD and meets both of the following conditions: Has chronic kidney failure requiring a regular course of dialysis or a kidney

+1 transplant; and Is either fully or currently insured or entitled to monthly insurance payments because of work covered by the Social Security Act or the Railroad Retirement Act.
 This includes the spouse or dependent child of a person who is insured or entitled to monthly benefits payable under these acts.
-Receives benefits from Social Security or the Railroad Retirement Board.
-Medicare Part B Is under age 65 and disabled Receives disability benefits from Social Security or certain disability benefits from the Railroad Retirement Board for 24 months.
-Has Amyotrophic Lateral Sclerosis (ALS), also called Lou Gehrig's disease Has been determined disabled Has Medicare Part A and Part B Applies for coverage with the plan; Lives in the service area of the plan; and Does not have ESRD Medicare Part C Entitled to Medicare Medicare Part D Part A; or operated by an insurance company or other private Enrolled in Medicare Part B company approved by Medicare
+Receives benefits from Medicare Part B Social Security or the Railroad Retirement Board.
+Dagaiyaa digability banafita ls under age 65 and disabled Receives disability benefits from Social Security or certain disability benefits from the Railroad Retirement Board for 24 months.
+Has Amyotrophic Lateral Sclerosis (ALS), also called Lou Gehrig's disease Has been determined disabled Has Medicare Part A and Part B Applies for coverage with the plan; Medicare Part C Lives in the service area of the plan; and Does not have ESRD Entitled to Medicare Part A; or Enrolled in a Part D plan operated by an insurance company or other private Medicare Part D Enrolled in Medicare Part B company approved by Medicare

-Term Definition End Stage Renal Disease (ESRD) Permanent kidney failure requiring dialysis or a kidney transplant.
+Term Definition , , Permanent kidney failure requiring dialysis or a kidney transplant.
 Amyotrophic Lateral Sclerosis (ALS) Also called Lou Gehrig's disease.